 If your loved one is resistant to bathing, it may be helpful to identify the cause of their resistance.
 Are they experiencing pain or discomfort?
 Are they feeling overwhelmed by the task?
 Are they experiencing a delusion or hallucination that is making them afraid?
 Once you have identified the cause, you can work with your loved one and possibly a healthcare professional to find a solution.
 This may involve addressing the underlying issue (such as providing pain medication or a delusion), or finding a way to make the task more manageable (such as using a shower seat or providing additional assistance).

-It is essential to be flexible and willing to try different approaches until you find what works best for your loved one.
+Flexibility and willingness to try different approaches until you find what works best for your loved one is essential.
 It may also be helpful to seek the advice of an occupational therapist or another healthcare professional who can provide additional strategies and support.

 Seeking professional help

 If you are struggling to encourage your loved one with dementia to bathe, it may be helpful to seek the assistance of an occupational therapist or other healthcare professionals.